 Even the Octal-Plex Series amps are not clones or copies.
 The original Marshall circuits had to be modified and adapted for the octal preamp tubes.
 Original plexis did not employ true point-to-point wiring.

 As Guitar Player said in their review of Amplifier No. 7, it “sounds like every amp you’ve ever heard, yet something all together different, with its own character and vibe.”
 All BC Audio amps benefit from this philosophy.

 What is “True Point-to-Point” and why is it important?

 True point-to-point just means point-to-point, which means the amp is constructed without the use of a circuit board of any kind.
 No turret board, no eyelet board, no printed circuit board.
 I added “true” because the original meaning of “point-to-point” has been lost, the term being widely but incorrectly used to refer to vintage and boutique amps with eyelet or turret boards.

-Point-to-point wiring, done the way I do it, eliminates several feet of unshielded signal-carrying wire within the amp, thereby reducing noise, cross-talk, errant capacitance, parasitic oscillation and a host of other potential problems of conventional lead dress.
+Point-to-point wiring, done the way I do it, eliminates several yards of unshielded signal-carrying wire within the amp, thereby reducing noise, cross-talk, errant capacitance, parasitic oscillation and a host of other potential problems of conventional lead dress.